xcube-dev/xcube-viewer/docs/user_guide/analyse.md

 - Adjust the time range to focus on a specific period of interest.
 This applies to time series of different variables within a dataset
 - Display data with points, lines, or bars.
 For polygons or circles, you can also add the standard deviation to the graph
 - Hover over the graph to view detailed information for specific time steps via a popup info box
-- Zoom into the graph freely by pressing the Ctrl key
+- Zoom into the graph freely by pressing the `Ctrl`-key
 - Set a fixed y-scale for the graph
 - Reset everything back to the full scale
-- Copy a snapshot of the statistics to clipboard
+- Copy a snapshot a time series to clipboard

 #### Export time series

 Export the time series using the option in the header at the top right.
-You have the option to export the time series, the geometries of the Places, or both together.
+You have the option to export the time series, the geometries of the Places, or both.

 ![Export](../assets/images/viewer/analysis_timeseries_export.png)